Big if True Science Accelerator (BiTS)

 -

-Learn how to take a step back from your immediate work and think about what is really going to transform a field and broader economy and society.
-Take a high-level idea, test it, and iterate to a concrete plan to execute in 3-5 years.
+Learn how to zoom out and consider what will really transform a field and impact society at large.
+Take a high-level idea, flesh it out, test it, and iterate to develop a concrete plan to execute in 3-5 years.

 -